View Details Explore Now →

 Verified

-⚡ Risk Summary (GEO)
+⚡ Executive Summary (GEO)

 Risk Analysis

-Understanding Pre-Existing Conditions in Pet Insurance
+Understanding Pre-Existing Conditions in Haustierversicherung

-A pre-existing condition is any illness, injury, or symptom that your pet had before the start of your insurance policy or during the waiting period.
+A pre-existing condition is any illness, injury, or symptom that your pet had before the start of your Insurance Policy or during the waiting period.
 Insurance companies typically don't cover these conditions to prevent people from buying insurance only when they know their pet needs treatment.

 Types of Pre-Existing Conditions

-How Pet Insurance Companies Handle Pre-Existing Conditions
+How Haustierversicherung Companies Handle Pre-Existing Conditions

 Permanent Exclusions